 I’m a journalist in Corpus Christi, Texas.

-I am currently focused on culture, arts and entertainment reporting for the Corpus Christi Caller-Times and the USA Today Network.
+I am currently focused on dining and things to do for the Corpus Christi Caller-Times and the USA Today Network-Texas Region.

 In the past three years at the South Texas publication, I have covered breaking news, crime, and written features with a focus on digital storytelling for Caller.com.